gkemmey/gray_matter/_posts/2019-08-02-how-i-added-stripe-to-skilltree-the-hard-way.md

 end
 ```

 The only difference in the setup between this test and the last one, is the call to `StirpeMock.prepare_error`.
 This tells the mock API server that we'd like our attempt to create a new customer with a new card to genearte an error as if the card was declined.
-From there, it's just matter of testing that a `stripe_customer_id` isn't saved on the user record and that the view shows the flash message we'd expect.
-By extension, that tests that our `with_stripe_error_handling` method does what we'd expect and that our `Nutmeg::Stripe::Response` class can be properly interrogated for the cause of the error.
-Again, without us needing to stub out any of the details of the actual code -- like without stubbing `Nutmeg::Stripe.add_card` or `Nutmeg::Stripe::CardHandler#add`.
+From there, it's just matter of testing that a `stripe_customer_id` isn't saved on the user record, and that the view shows the flash message we'd expect.

+By extension, this also tests that our `with_stripe_error_handling` method does what we'd expect, and that our `Nutmeg::Stripe::Response` class can be properly interrogated for the cause of the error.
+Again, without us needing to stub out any of the details of the actual code.

 ### A system test

-At this point, the only part of our integration we haven't really been able to test is the JavaScript we wrote to properly submit our Stripe form, and it's a fairly considerable amount of code!
-We'll write a test that runs in an actual browser -- a system test -- to do so.
+At this point, the only part of our integration we haven't really been able to test is the JavaScript we wrote to properly initialize and submit our Stripe form.
+That's a fairly considerable amount of code!

+To test it, we'll write a test that simulates a user interacting with our app through an actual browser -- a system test.

 ```rb
 require "application_system_test_case"